zakariyasattar/Crypto-Trading/README.md

 ./run.sh
 ```

 That will build and launch the engine.
-You should see the order book populate in real time and eventually get trade decisions printed to the terminal.
+You should see the order book populate in real time and get trade decisions printed to the terminal.

 ---

 ## Things to improve

 - Proper stop-loss enforcement and position tracking
-- Execution logic (right now, it just makes decisions, doesn’t place trades)
 - Multi-asset support
 - Add backtest mode with historical data